Puskar-Ghosal/SQL-RETAIL-SALES_PROJECT-1/README.md

 ## How to Use

-1. **Clone the Repository**: Clone this project repository from GitHub.
-2. **Set Up the Database**: Run the SQL scripts provided in the `database_setup.sql` file to create and populate the database.
+1. **Set Up the Database**: Run the SQL scripts provided in the `database_setup.sql` file to create and populate the database.
-3. **Run the Queries**: Use the SQL queries provided in the `analysis_queries.sql` file to perform your analysis.
+2. **Run the Queries**: Use the SQL queries provided in the `analysis_queries.sql` file to perform your analysis.
-4. **Explore and Modify**: Feel free to modify the queries to explore different aspects of the dataset or answer additional business questions.
+3. **Explore and Modify**: Feel free to modify the queries to explore different aspects of the dataset or answer additional business questions.

 ## Author - Puskar Ghosal